Tips for cloud performance optimization

 Leading the charge as cloud experts

-We develop tools and strategies that help other Capital One teams improve performance in the cloud.
+Our team develops tools and strategies that help other Capital One teams improve performance in the cloud.
 We then reach out to teams and users to share our resources and tools in meetings and one-on-one talks.
-We have established some wonderful partnerships with various lines of businesses, and helped train them on how to run their optimization tracks independently.
-In addition, we have worked with numerous application teams to deep dive into their specific applications; identifying opportunities and helping them streamline their deployments for improved performance and reduced costs.
+We have established some wonderful partnerships with various lines of

 How did my team and I get tasked to chase after these rightsizing opportunities by Capital One?
 First, we knew there were risks for not optimizing in the cloud.
-To ensure we’re all on the same page with optimizing in the cloud, we offer a set of best practices and shared standards to the table to ensure we’re all working on the same page.
+To ensure we’re all on the same page with optimizing in the cloud, we established best practices and shared standards to the table to ensure we’re all working on the same page.
 Second, and most importantly, we mapped out all the potential gains.
 Being in the cloud alone isn’t enough; that is why we turned to optimization.

 Resource challenges